The Institute for Functional Medicine

 Changing how the systems function can have a major impact on your

-interventions and customizes a treatment plan including those with the most
+and customizes a treatment plan including those with the most impact on

 Dr. Jamieson has a large integrated tool kit.